ilios/user-guide/dashboard/materials-view.md

 * Session Title
 * Instructor

 In the example shown below, the Data has been sorted by Title (A-Z).
 The default Sort Order is by Offering Date (Descending).
-Using the Title (A-Z) as a sort order puts the Course level Learning Materials at the top of the list as shown below.&#x20;
+Using the Title (A-Z) as a sort order puts the Course level Learning Materials at the top of the list as shown below.

 ![](<../.gitbook/assets/Screen Shot 2022-03-23 at 3.27.05 PM.png>)